-- 1) The patient's percentage of goal body weight range; - 2) Abnormal pertinent laboratory values; - 3) The patient's calorie and protein needs; - 4) The percentage of food intake since admission; - 5) Determination of abnormal intake or recent weight loss/gain prior to admission; - An objective evaluation of the patient's compliance with a physician ordered diet prior to admission; - 7) Pertinent food/drug interactions; - 8) An evaluation of the patient's special feeding/nutrient/fluid needs; and - 9) Patient's food preferences, dislikes, allergies or intolerances. - b.
-The patient care plan on all patients found to be at nutritional risk shall include the following nutritional components, as appropriate: - 1) The need for individualized nutritional counseling; - 2) Need for discharge planning; - 3) Need for comprehensive nutritional assessments to include further clinical, laboratory, social, or nutritional data to assist with the ongoing evaluation; - 4) Need for follow-up care to evaluate the effectiveness of the nutritional regimen; and - Any requests to the physician for alterations or modifications to the ordered diet's nutrient content, consistency, administration route/method, or meal pattern as served in the hospital in order to meet the nutritional needs and/or special feeding needs of the patient. - 4.
-Nutritional Counseling.
-Documentation of nutritional counseling shall include: - a.
-Description of the individualized nutritional counseling;

-- b.
-Objective evaluation of the patient's and/or significant other's understanding and ability to carry out the diet order; and - c.
-Plans for continued counseling and/or recommendations to the physician for post-discharge counseling and evaluation of patient diet compliance.
+- 4) nutrient intake compared to estimated needs; - 5) Determination of abnormal intake or recent weight loss/gain prior to admission; - An objective evaluation of the patient's compliance with a physician ordered diet prior to admission; - 7) Pertinent food/drug interactions; - 8) An evaluation of the patient's special feeding/nutrient/fluid needs; - 9) Patient's food preferences, dislikes, allergies or intolerances; and - 10) Nutrition summary including identification of nutrition problems - b.
+The patient care plan on all patients found to be at nutrition risk shall include the following nutrition components, as appropriate: - 1) individualized nutrition counseling; - 2) discharge planning; - 3) comprehensive nutrition assessments to include further clinical, laboratory, social or nutrition data to assist with the ongoing evaluation; - 4) follow-up care to evaluate the effectiveness of the nutrition regimen; and - 5) Any requests for alterations or modifications to the ordered diet's nutrient content, consistency, administration route/method or meal pattern as served in the hospital in order to meet the nutrition needs and/or special feeding needs of the patient. - 4.
+Nutrition Counseling.
+Documentation of nutrition counseling shall include: - a.
+Description of the individualized nutrition counseling; - b.
+Objective evaluation of the patient's and/or caregiver's understanding and ability to carry out the diet order; and - c.
+Plans for continued counseling and/or recommendations for post-discharge counseling and evaluation of patient diet compliance. - 5.
+Nutrition Monitoring and Evaluation. - a.
+Shall be performed when the patient is at nutrition risk and documented in the medical record.
+The frequency of follow-up nutritional care shall be determined by the patient's condition. - b.
+Shall be documented in the patient's medical record on all patients at nutrition risk.